zeruhur/loner/en/AP15_mech_requiem.md

 Players can customize and upgrade their mechs by selecting enhancements from a variety of systems and armaments.
 These upgrades are not just aesthetic; they significantly affect mech capabilities, performance, and role in combat and missions.
 Upgrades can be obtained through experience gained in battle, discoveries made during missions, and resources secured throughout the campaign.

-To facilitate this, "Mech Requiem" includes a tech tree or upgrade path for each mech, categorized by systems such as weapons, armor, sensors, mobility, and utility systems.
+To facilitate this, _Mech Requiem_ includes a tech tree or upgrade path for each mech, categorized by systems such as weapons, armor, sensors, mobility, and utility systems.
 Each category offers a range of upgrades that provide distinct advantages but also come with specific prerequisites and costs:

 - **Tech Tree Structure**: Each mech starts with a basic set of capabilities and a number of potential upgrade paths.
 These paths might include improvements like enhanced armor plating, advanced targeting systems, or stealth capabilities.
 Each path has several stages, with each stage offering increased benefits.